-This hard-cover coffee-table book showcases photographs taken from the cockpit of John Scurlock’s home-built airplane, a Van’s Aircraft RV-6.
-In 2002, John embarked on a nine-year quest to fly to and photograph every corner of the North Cascade Range in winter.
+Snow and Spire showcases photographs taken from the cockpit of the author’s home-built airplane.
+In 2002, John Scurlock embarked on a nine-year quest to fly to and photograph every corner of Washington State’s North Cascade Range in winter.
 The images he captured provide a breathtaking vision of one of America’s most magnificent mountain ranges in its most beautiful, dramatic, and savage season.